zeromq/czmq/bindings/jni/README.md

 You need the Java SDK.
 Set the JAVA_HOME environment to the installation location, e.g. C:Program FilesJavajdk1.8.0_66.

 1. Check out all dependent projects from github, at the same level as this project.
-E.g.: libsodium, libzmq, czmq.
+E.g.: libzmq, czmq.
 2. In each project, open a console in builds/msvc/vs2010 and run the build.bat batch file.
 3. In this project, open a console in bindings/jni/msvc/vs2010 and run the build.bat batch file.